geoffreyscozzaro/PFRSP/README.md

 S45_1/_2/_3: Disruption on the subway with a maximum passenger delay of 45min tested on different hours of the day (5am-10am, 2pm-9pm, 5am-9pm respectively)
 All the characteristics of these scenarios are summarized in the file 'constantes.py'._

 The user should run 'main.py'.
 The choice of the algorithm (heuristic or milp) is done in main.py.
-The parameters of the model and the selection of the scenario can be modified in the 'constants.py' file
+The parameters of the model and the selection of the scenario can be modified in the 'constants.py' file.